 COVID-19: Books that have been read will be placed in a box for 72 hours before being returned to the library.

 Come the turn of the year, thoughts can turn to revision- specifically what to use and how / when to do it.
 Here are a few pointers:

 The market for KS2 revision guides is extremely well populated.
 At St John’s, we have used the CGP revision guides / website for the last two years and have found them to be reasonably priced and very effective.
 However, other revision guides are aplenty (such as the Achieve range: Achieve Range Samples here) and it really does matter which one your child prefers.

 How do I revise?

 Again, this can vary from child-to-child however the advice we would give is to revise little and often; having a set amount to cover or a time set aside to revise can be much more focused and effective.
-Revision can be completed using paper-based revision guides or useful websites / apps such as the BBC Bitesize (available here: BBC Bitesize – A really useful revision website for all subjects resources) or Atom Prime.
+Revision can be completed using paper-based revision guides or useful websites / apps such as the BBC Bitesize (available here: BBC Bitesize – resources) or Atom Prime.
 Mr Redfern will discuss this during the Parents Meeting that we run each year in the Spring term.

 When should my child start to revise?